Course - Chromatography, Advanced Course - KJ3059

 Learning methods and activities

 Lectures (3 hours per week), exercises (1 hour per week), and laboratory exercises (40 hours).
 All laboratory exercise reports must be approved in order to get access to the final examination.
-HSE instruction will be given to students that have not received such chromatography-specific information earlier (e.g. in KJ2053).
-This instruction is a prerequisite to get access to the lab. course.
-It is given before start-up of the laboratory activities, typically in October (time to be agreed on).
+Schedule will be published at semester start.
+Expected work load in the course is 200-225 hours.

 - Laboratory execises